Tanner Hawkinson

-Tanner Hawkinson (born May 14, 1990) is an American former professional football offensive tackle who played in the National Football League (NFL).
-Hawkinson played in college at the University of Kansas.
+Tanner Hawkinson (born May 14, 1990) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+Hawkinson played college football for the Kansas Jayhawks.
 He was selected by the Cincinnati Bengals in the fifth round of the 2013 NFL draft.

 Early life

 Hawkinson was an all-state defensive lineman and tight end at McPherson High School in McPherson, Kansas, graduating in 2008.

 Hawkinson is related to retired basketball player Ava Jones.

 College career

-He was recruited to KU to play tight end, but moved to defense, and eventually ended up on the offensive line.
-He was a freshman All-American in 2009 at tackle for the University of Kansas protecting Todd Reesing's blind side.
-Hawkinson was also a second-team All Big-12 player as a senior in 2012.
+He was recruited to the University of Kansas to play tight end, but moved to defense, and eventually ended up on the offensive line.
+He was a freshman All-American in 2009 at tackle for the Jayhawks, protecting Todd Reesing's blind side.
+Hawkinson was also a second-team All-Big-12 player as a senior in 2012.
 He had three coaches in his five years at KU in Mark Mangino, Turner Gill, and Charlie Weis.